OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/installing-applications-chocolatey.md

 ### .NET Core

-To install the .NET Core runtime, we use the `dotnetcore` Chocolatey package.
+To install .NET Core, we use the `dotnetcore` Chocolatey package.

 To add this to a Runbook: